NECRÓPOLIS PREHISTÓRICA DE COROMINAS

 email: [email protected]

 Leave the A7 Coastal highway at Km 153 and follow signs for Casares.
-The narrow road (Pista Colada de los Molinos ) will dip down under the motorway viaduct and wind it way through the countryside.
-On the right hand side at km4 km you will see the entrance to the park.
-This road continues another few km to reach the MA-8300 coast (A7) to Casares village road at Venta Garcia.
+The narrow road (Pista Colada de los Molinos) will dip down under the motorway viaduct and wind it way through the countryside.
+On the right hand side at km 4 you will see the entrance to the park.
+This road from Estepona continues another few km to reach Venta Garcia on the MA-8300 which is the Coast (A-7) to Casares village road.